Home /

 Dr Bowen Li and his team will use self-driving lab technology to synthesize lipids, test them automatically and use AI to predict which ones will be successful

 Thanks to the COVID-19 pandemic, most of us have heard of Messenger RNA or “mRNA” vaccines.
-But what many of us don’t know is that through the discovery process of the COVID-19 mRNA vaccine, the scientists’ findings fundamentally changed our understanding of how mRNA interacts with our immune system.
+But what many of us don’t know is that through the discovery process of the COVID-19 mRNA vaccine, scientists’ findings fundamentally changed our understanding of how mRNA interacts with our immune system.
 These important discoveries have opened the door to use mRNA in other powerful ways, including cancer treatments.

 This is the potential Dr Bowen Li, assistant professor at the Leslie Dan Faculty of Pharmacy and his team is set to unlock.

 “We now know that mRNA is a very powerful medical treatment,” said Dr Li.
-“But we also know that we need better lipid nanoparticles, (LNPs)or LNPs, to get the mRNA treatments into the new target cells in order for them to be effective.
+“But we also know that we need better lipid nanoparticles, or LNPs, to get the mRNA treatments into the new target cells in order for them to be effective.
 That’s what my team and I are working on.”

 LNPs are the drug delivery vehicles which carry mRNA treatments to target cells, where they are absorbed and released.
 We can think of them as ships, crossing the ocean of the cell membrane, bringing treatment supplies to the people who need them on the target cell island.
 The question is, what kind of ship do you need to make the journey?